Dotnet to Fidelity Concurrency

 Frosty Async

-Building on the foundation provided by CCS intrinsics and BAREWire, Frosty is our advanced library.
-Frosty builds on lessons learned from IcedTasks, an innovative F# library created by Jimmy Byrd, but here we reimplemented without .NET Task dependencies for native compilation:
+Building on CCS intrinsics and BAREWire, our Frosty async library draws on lessons from IcedTasks, an F# library created by Jimmy Byrd, reimplemented here without .NET Task dependencies for native compilation:

 // Creating a cold task (doesn't start until someone subscribes)